joinself/developer-docs/content/sdk/directconnection/_index.en.md

 ---
-title: "App direct connection"
+title: "Out of band Self Connection"
 date: 2022-02-15T11:02:05+06:00
 icon: "ti-plug"
-description: "Allow your customers to easily connect your app." type : "product"
+description: "Allow customers to connect to your app using a QR code or magic link." type : "product"
 keywords: ["connection", "connect", "qr"]
 weight: 10
 toc: true
 ---

-With this feature you'll be able to allow users to connect with your app offline (through a QR code or a dynamic link).
+This feature allows users to connect with your app through a QR code or a dynamic link.

-In addition to a regular connection, you'll receive a callback notification once a user is connected with your app, which means you can use that callback as an entry point to build your business logic, like sending a welcome message.
+In addition to a regular connection, you'll receive a callback notification once a user is connected to your app.
+The callback is an entry point to build your business logic, e.g., sending a welcome message.

-Let's see an example for building this feature
+Let's see an example:

 ### Generating a QR code